HF-Enjoyer/many-particle-ballet/README.md

 Temperature, RDF plot, average distance calculation, many bug fixes and valuable advice by *Iaroslav Kutuzov*.

 ## How to use this code

+This is a playful tackling of the problem that arose during the course on Statistical Thermodynamics a couple years back: there are two particles on the lattice that interact with some sort of potential.
+What are the properties of such system and how can we evaluate them?

+Below you will find instructions for running Monte-Carlo simulations of N particles on 2D lattice using Metropolis-Hastings algorithm.
+You can observe configurations, radial distributions, energy and distance graphs and more yet to come...

 ### How to run